arthurmauvezin/devops-lab/answers.md

 Firstname:Jesus Adolfo

 ## 2.2
-command:docker build -t jalh24/web:app .
+command:docker run app

 ## 2.3
-question:because we need to add the ports of the docker container command:docker run jalh24/web:app
+question:because we need to add the ports of the docker container command:docker run -p 3000:3000 app

 ## 2.5
 question: The image can not be pushed because it needs to have the same name as the new repository